-Veracode Opens New Office in Prague With Accion Labs
+Veracode Opens New Office In Prague With Accion Labs

 European Expansion Provides Global Support in Talent-rich Tech Community

-Veracode, a leading global provider of intelligent software security solutions, today announced the official opening of its new engineering facility in Prague, Czech Republic (Prague Engineering Centre).
+PRAGUE, March 21, 2023 /PRNewswire/ -- Veracode, a leading global provider of intelligent software security solutions, today announced the official opening of its new engineering facility in Prague, Czech Republic (Prague Engineering Centre ).
 The center has been built in partnership with Accion Labs, a global provider of end-to-end software product engineering services, and will leverage expanded international support to deliver Veracode's market-leading software security solutions.

 Through a single, centralized platform that offers comprehensive visibility of security posture using a comprehensive set of testing solutions, Veracode secures code across languages in open-source, legacy, and cloud-native applications.
 The Veracode Continuous Software Security Platform automatically finds and fixes vulnerabilities across the software development lifecycle, delivering ease of use, speed, and actionable results for security teams, developers, and Boards.